Valdecoxib

 Valdecoxib is a nonsteroidal anti-inflammatory drug (NSAID) used in the treatment of osteoarthritis, rheumatoid arthritis, and painful menstruation and menstrual symptoms.
 It is a selective cyclooxygenase-2 inhibitor.
 It was patented in 1995.

 Valdecoxib was manufactured and marketed under the brand name Bextra by G. D. Searle & Company as an anti-inflammatory arthritis drug.
-It was approved by the United States Food and Drug Administration on November 20, 2001, to treat arthritis and menstrual cramps. and was available by prescription in tablet form until 2005 when the FDA requested that Pfizer withdraw Bextra from the American market.
+It was approved by the United States Food and Drug Administration (FDA) on November 20, 2001, to treat arthritis and menstrual cramps, and was available by prescription in tablet form until 2005 when the FDA requested that Pfizer (Searle's parent company) withdraw Bextra from the American market.
 The FDA cited "potential increased risk for serious cardiovascular (CV) adverse events," an "increased risk of serious skin reactions" and the "fact that Bextra has not been shown to offer any unique advantages over the other available NSAIDs."

-In 2009 Bextra was at the center of the "largest health care fraud settlement and the largest criminal fine of any kind ever."
+In 2009, Bextra was at the center of the "largest health-care fraud settlement and the largest criminal fine of any kind ever."
 Pfizer paid a $2.3 billion civil and criminal fine.
 Pharmacia & Upjohn, a Pfizer subsidiary, violated the United States Food, Drug and Cosmetic Act for misbranding Bextra "with the intent to defraud or mislead."

-A water-soluble and injectable prodrug of valdecoxib, parecoxib is marketed in the European Union under the tradename Dynastat.
+A water-soluble and injectable prodrug of valdecoxib, parecoxib, is marketed in the European Union under the tradename Dynastat.

 Uses until 2005

-In the United States, the Food and Drug Administration (FDA) approved valdecoxib for the treatment of osteoarthritis, adult rheumatoid arthritis, and primary dysmenorrhea.
+In the United States, the FDA approved valdecoxib for the treatment of osteoarthritis, adult rheumatoid arthritis, and primary dysmenorrhea.

 Valdecoxib was also used off-label for controlling acute pain and various types of surgical pain.

-Side-effects and withdrawal from market
+Side effects and withdrawal from market

 On April 7, 2005, Pfizer withdrew Bextra from the U.S. market on recommendation by the FDA, citing an increased risk of heart attack and stroke and also the risk of a serious, sometimes fatal, skin reaction.
 This was a result of recent attention to prescription NSAIDs, such as Merck's Vioxx.
-Other reported side-effects were angina and Stevens–Johnson syndrome.
+Other reported side effects were angina and Stevens–Johnson syndrome.

 Pfizer first acknowledged cardiovascular risks associated with Bextra in October 2004.
 The American Heart Association soon after was presented with a report indicating patients using Bextra while recovering from heart surgery were 2.19 times more likely to suffer a stroke or heart attack than those taking placebos.

-In a large study published in The Journal of the American Medical Association in 2006, valdecoxib appeared less adverse for renal (kidney) disease and heart arrhythmia compared to Vioxx, however elevated renal risks were slightly suggested.
+In a large study published in The Journal of the American Medical Association in 2006, valdecoxib appeared less adverse for renal (kidney) disease and heart arrhythmia compared to Vioxx, but elevated renal risks were slightly suggested.